Videogame Flame Throwers Suck

 - The flame thrower in Hostile Waters Antaeus Rising is an exceedingly useful weapon.
 The biggest drawback is naturally its range.
 It is a realistic 60 meters, but that is not all that impressive in a game which revolves around vehicular combat in wide open areas.
 On the plus side, it deals damage very quickly, and it can set just about any vehicle or structure on fire, which deals continuous damage until destruction.
 It is especially useful when you bolt it to a vehicle which is equipped with a cloaking unit.

 - The expansion to the second Red Orchestra game, Rising Storm, gives the US Marine faction an M2 Flamethrower.
 While still a short ranged weapon, it has far more reach than most video game flamethrower, often able to instantly kill targets 20 meters away.
-The flames effect is quite wide as well, which makes the Flamethrower choice in clearing out bunkers, since it can kill enemies inside cover without being able to directly see them.
+The flames effect is quite wide as well, making it very forgiving to fire from the hip.
+The flame also deflects off surface, which makes the Flamethrower choice in clearing out bunkers, since it can kill enemies inside cover without being able to directly see them.

 - In Warframe the Ignis averts this with decent range, massive area of effect and going through cover.
 Unfortunately, it has no innate armour piercing, making it a poor choice against high level heavy units.